AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/upload-files-in-priorities.md

 # Upload files in Priorities

 You can upload files from the Priorities worklist or from individual work items.
-Files uploaded from Priorities appear in the Document tab of the work item.
+Files uploaded from Priorities appear in the Documents tab of the work item.

 ## Access requirements